A message about any structure of ancient Rome. Types of Roman public buildings and engineering structures. Architectural structures of Ancient Rome

 Various types of special effects were used on stage.
 These included filling the arena with water to simulate naval battles.
 How did the ancient Romans manage to fill the Colosseum with water?

-Bloody competition
+Bloody contests

-Colosseum - gift of Vespasian
+The Colosseum - the gift of Vespasian

 Construction of the Colosseum

-The fate of the Colosseum
+Fate of the Colosseum

 Pantheon